emilyallerdings/CirnoPlugin/README.md

 # CirnoPlugin
-Adds cirno fumo to CloverPit using CustomPowerupAPI
+Adds cirno fumo to CloverPit using CustomPowerupAPI.

+The charm increases the base value of 7s to 9.

 ## Requirements